 Take their love language into consideration:

-- Acts of Service- get them a tune up for their car, a hair appointment, or manicure- something they would do anyway.
+- Acts of Service- get them an oil change for their car, a hair appointment, or manicure- something they would do anyway.
 MAKE THEM DINNER.

 - Touch- get them a massage, manicure/pedicure, or a lush blanket/robe.
 HUG THEM, be close!